More accurate gravitational wave backgrounds from cosmic strings: Results

 \subsection{Comparison to prior results}

 The results presented in this paper provide an update to prior work which modeled backreaction by a Lorentzian convolution process to smooth initially-kinky loops~\cite{Blanco-Pillado:2017oxo}.
+This convolution process was done to various fractions of the initial loop size, then took the $\Gamma$ of 50\% evaporated loops and assumed that applied for the full lifetime.
+So, the GWB generated by this method implicitly assumes that all loops are always ``middle-aged''.
+However, the way backreaction removes power from high modes (small-scale structure) has an important impact on the spectral shape of the GWB, and allowing for larger $\Gamma$ at early times reduces loop lifetimes.

 Our updated method leads to a moderate reduction in the amplitude of a cosmic string GWB compared to the prior method over the whole range of frequencies; a comparison for a particular tension is shown in Fig.~\ref{fig:comparison_1e-10}.

 It is instructive to investigate how this change comes about.
 There are two principal effects contributing to the difference in the GWBs predicted by the two methods: \begin{enumerate} \item the power emitted in gravitational waves, $\Gamma$, is a constant $\Gref=50$ in the prior method, but in the new method $\Gamma$ is a decreasing function of the loop's age and $\Gamma >\Gref$ for most of the loop's life, and \item the typical lifetime of a loop in the new method is less than the typical lifetime of a loop in the prior method. \end{enumerate} These two effects are of course not unrelated---the high $\Gamma$ at early ages means that the loops lose length more rapidly, on average, than the prior model with fixed $\Gamma=\Gref$ assumed, even though at later ages the loops have $\Gamma<\Gref$.